Parimelalhagar: Early life

 Parimelalhagar was born Vanduvarai Perumal in Kancheepuram in the erstwhile Tondai state in a Vaishnavite Brahmin family and is believed to have lived during the late 13th century CE.
 He belonged to the lineage of priests of Sri Ulagalandha Perumal temple in his home town.
 He is also known by various names as Vanduvarai Perumal, Parimelalhagiyaar, Parimelalhagiyan, and Parimelalhagaraiyan.
 Sivagyana Munivar mentions him as Parimelalhagiyaar in his work.

 Parimel's time has been deduced by referring to various historical accounts.
 In his venpa verse named "Valluvar seer", Umapathi Shivachariyar, a poet from the late 13th century, lists Parimel's commentary as one of the six greatest works ever in the Tamil language.
 In the introductory section of his commentary to Book III of the Kural, Parimel mentions King Bhoja (reigned c.
 1010–1055 CE) from the Paramara dynasty and his work Shringara-Prakasha, which has been dated to early 11th century.
 Also scholars assert that Senavarayar precedes Parimel in time.
-Thus, Parimel is believed to have been born in early 13th century.
+Thus, Parimel is believed to have been born in the early 13th century.

 There are accounts of Parimel's living in both the cities of Kancheepuram and Madurai.
 Verse 41 of the Thondaimandala Sadhagam says that "Parimelalhagar of Kancheepuram served as beacon to the Kural."
 Additionally, an inscription on a plaque dating back to 1271 CE, which was erected in the 22nd year of the rule of the Telugu Chola King Vijayakanda Gopalan, mentions a land transaction done by Parimelalhagiya Dhadhan.
 According to M. Raghava Iyengar, this Parimelalhagiya Dhadhan was none other than Parimel.
-These serve as evidences to the claim that Parimel lived in Kancheepuram.
+These serve as evidence to the claim that Parimel lived in Kancheepuram.
 According to another tradition, Parimel is said to be a native of Kadayam in Tirunelveli district and that his master was Jenana Vira Iyer, who made his pupil a guru to the Nadar sect and gave him the name Parimelalhagar.
 Verses 1547 and 1548 of the Perunthirattu indicate that he was a political figure in the town of Okkur near Madurai in the Pandya Kingdom, for which he was known as "Okkai Kavalan" (lit. "protector of Okkur").
 The word usage that he employed in his Kural commentary (as in couplet 650) appears to be the colloquial version of the language spoken in Tirunelveli district even today.
 Incidentally, there are also several tombs indicating the name "Parimelalhagar" found across the district.
 These indicate that he must have lived in the Pandya Kingdom, chiefly Madurai.